 Supervisors described walk-throughs as a primary means to offer principals feedback.
 Principals and their supervisors often observed classrooms jointly, followed by debriefs that served as an opportunity for supervisors to provide feedback to principals.
-In this setting, supervisors provided feedback on principals' own feedback to teachers about the observed
+In this setting, supervisors provided feedback on principals' own feedback to teachers about the observed instruction, aptly described by a Minneapolis supervisor as "feedback on feedback."
+Supervisors also offered principals feedback on data analysis activities, teacher learning community meetings, and professional development.

 Because it's [ongoing feedback] more frequent.
 It's not, three times a year.
 It's detailed, it's something that's happening right then and there, and it's not a standard that you're just talking about.
-So definitely, the week-toweek feedback is [helpful].
+So definitely, the week-to-week feedback is [helpful].